build-on-aws/content/posts/building-agent-aws/index.md

 Task: "<<prompt>>"
 I will use the following
 ```

+The last example employs the <<prompt>> directive, a placeholder that instructs the model on how to respond to a new, user-supplied prompt, thereby demonstrating the flexibility and adaptability of our Agent.

 You can view the full prompt [here](https://github.com/aws-banjo/building-aws-agent/blob/main/agent_setup.py#L20-L63).

 ## Tools

 Now that we have defined our agent, the next step is to create the tools for the agent to use.
-Tools are very simple: they’re a single function, with a name, and a description.
+Tools consist of single function, with a name, and a description.
 The descriptions are used to prompt the agent to complete tasks.

 ## Creating Custom tools

 For Agent AWS we will create 3 custom tools to respond to customer requests.

-1. AWS Well-Architected Framework Query Tool: This tool will allow your agent to interact directly with the AWS Well-Architected Framework, extracting valuable data to inform architectural decisions.
+1.	**AWS Well-Architected Framework Query Tool:** This tool will allow your agent to interact directly with the AWS Well-Architected Framework, extracting valuable data to inform architectural decisions.
-2. Code Generation Tool: This tool will generate code from AWS CloudFormation scripts to Python code.
+2.	**Code Generation Tool:** This tool will generate code from AWS CloudFormation scripts to Python code.
-3. Diagram Creation Tool: This tool will create AWS diagrams.
+3.	**Diagram Creation Tool:** This tool will create AWS diagrams.

 The process of creating tools is a uniform experience.
 I will go over how I created the AWS Well-Architected Framework tool in this post.
 You can view the full code for all the tools [here](https://github.com/aws-banjo/building-aws-agent/blob/main/agent_setup.py#L66-L290).

 ## Querying the AWS Well-Architected Framework

-The first tool we built is capable of querying the AWS Well-Architected Framework.
-This tool utilizes a vector database to find relevant answers to user questions.
-For more details on how to build vector database solutions check out my previous [post](https://www.buildon.aws/posts/well-arch-chatbot).
+The first tool we've developed is designed to query the AWS Well-Architected Framework.
+This tool leverages a vector database to deliver relevant answers to user queries.
+Understanding the inner workings of vector databases isn't essential to appreciate the rest of this blog post.
+However, if you're interested in exploring how these databases can be constructed and used in detail, feel free to delve into my previous [post](https://www.buildon.aws/posts/well-arch-chatbot) which dives deep into this topic.

+For the purpose of our current journey of building an AWS Solution Architect Agent, we'll focus more on the application of this tool within the agent's workflow.

-To create a tool that can be used by our agent, we first create a class that inherits from the superclass Tool:
+Creating a tool for our agent begins by establishing a class that inherits from the superclass Tool:

 ```python
 from transformers import Tool